anagha-microsoft/databricks-workshops/msready2019/README.md

 # 1.0.
 About
 This Databricks Spark workshop covers basics of Spark structured streaming on Azure Databricks, with Azure Blob Storage for persistence, with Azure Event Hub as the streaming source, and with Delta as the persistence format.
-This is a one hour technical lab with a pre-provisioned emvironment for Microsoft Ready attendees.
+This is a one hour technical lab with a pre-provisioned environment for Microsoft Ready attendees.

 ## Public dataset:
 [NYC Taxi public dataset](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml)<br>